chef-boneyard/chef-core/README.md

 Any unhandled exception in an action is re-raised, but only after invoking `notify(:error, exception)`.
-This gives the caller a chance to perform any cleanup in the notification handler - particularly helpful when the action is running on a different thread, in which case the exception may never be seen by your main thread (depending on your Ruby configuratoin).
+This gives the caller a chance to perform any cleanup in the notification handler - particularly helpful when the action is running on a different thread, in which case the exception may never be seen by your main thread (depending on your Ruby configuration).

 To define an action, create a class that inherits from `ChefCore::Actions::Base` and implement `perform_action`.
 Here's an example: